TrinkleGroup/LatticeGreenFunction_new/README.md

 The main script for this is `calc_LGF.py`.
 ```
-usage: calc_LGF.py [-h] [-LGF_jmin LGF_JMIN] [-LGF_jmax LGF_JMAX]
+usage: calc_LGF.py [-h] -atomlabel ATOMLABEL [-logfile LOGFILE]
+                   [-LGF_jmin LGF_JMIN] [-LGF_jmax LGF_JMAX]
-                   inputfile atomxyzfile Dfile Gfile logfile
+                   inputfile atomxyzfile Dfile Gfile

 Computes the dislocation lattice Green function.

 positional arguments:
   inputfile             input file that contains the crystal and dislocation setup info
   atomxyzfile           xyz file that contains the atom positions
   Dfile                 .mtx file to read the FC matrix D from
   Gfile                 .npy file to save the computed G to
-  logfile             logfile to save to

 optional arguments:
   -h, --help            show this help message and exit
+  -atomlabel ATOMLABEL  name label for each basis atom type as used in xyz file; may be passed multiple times as required.
+						Place the flag -atomlabel before each entry.
+						Despite the flag, this is a REQUIRED (not optional) argument!
+  -logfile LOGFILE      logfile to save to
   -LGF_jmin LGF_JMIN    (int) first atom index to compute LGF for.
 Default is the first atom in region 2.
   -LGF_jmax LGF_JMAX    (int) last atom index to compute LGF for.
 Default is the last atom in region 2.
 ```

 Note that the current version of this code calls functions from `elastic.py` to evaluate the far-field displacements according to the bulk elastic Green function.
 If you require other boundary conditions, e.g. elastic Green function for a bicrystal, you will have to code those up yourself and call them within `calc_LGF.py` at the part where we set the displacement of atoms in the far-field boundary.